-In Table 1, the upper part refers to Homogeneous platforms while the lower part refers to Heterogeneous ones.
-The second column corresponds to the model without data-parallel stages, while the third column corresponds to the model with data-parallel stages (replication is allowed in both models).
-Finally, heterogeneous pipelines and forks are the application graphs described in Section 3.1 while the homogeneous versions refer to graph with identical stages: in a homogeneous pipeline, each stage has the same weight w, and in a homogeneous fork, the root stage has weight w0 and each other stage has weight w.
-The polynomial entries with (str) mean that the optimal algorithm is straightforward.
+ond column corresponds to the model without data-parallel stages, while the third column corresponds to the model with data-parallel stages (replication is allowed in both models).
+Finally, heterogeneous pipelines and forks are the application graphs described in Sect.
+3.1 while the homogeneous versions refer to graph with identical stages: in a homogeneous pipeline, each stage has the same weight w, and in a homogeneous fork, the root stage has weight $w_0$ and each other stage has weight w.
+The polynomial entries with (str) mean that the optimal algorithm is straightforward, typically mapping the whole graph on the fastest processor, or replicating the whole graph on all processors.
 The entries with (DP) are filled using a dynamic programming algorithm.
-For a bi-criteria optimization, we compute in parallel the latency and the period.
-Entries () denote the more interesting contributions, obtained with a complex polynomial algorithm mixing binary search and dynamic programming.
-Most of the NP-completeness reductions are based on 2-PARTITION [12] and they are rather intuitive, except the entry (), which is quite an involved reduction.
+For a bi-criteria optimization, we compute in parallel the latency and the period, and minimize one of the criteria while the other is bounded.
+Entries (\) denote the more interesting contributions, obtained with a complex polynomial algorithm mixing binary search and dynamic programming.
+Most of the NP-completeness reductions are based on 2-PARTITION [13] and they are rather intuitive, except the entry (\\), which is quite an involved reduction.
 Entries (-) mean that the result is directly obtained from another entry: a polynomial complexity for a more general instance of the application implies a polynomial complexity for the simpler case.
 Similarly, a NP-hard complexity for simpler cases implies the NP-completeness of the problem for harder instances.

-4.2 Preliminary results
+4.2 Preliminary Results

-Lemma 1.
-On Homogeneous platforms, there exists an optimal mapping which minimizes the period without using data-parallelism.
+Lemma 1 On Homogeneous platforms, there exists an optimal mapping which minimizes the period without using data-parallelism.

-Proof.
-Let us denote by s the speed of the processors of the Homogeneous platform.
-The minimum period obtained for a data-parallelized stage with w computations, mapped on the set of processors J, is $\frac{\mathsf{w}}{\sum{j \in J} \mathsf{s}j}$.
+Proof Let us denote by s the speed of the processors of the Homogeneous platform.
+The minimum period obtained for a data-parallelized stage with w computations, mapped on the set of processors J, is $\frac{w}{\sum{j \in J} s_j}$ .
 In the case of the data-parallelization of an interval of independent stages in a fork graph, w is the sum of the corresponding computations.
-Since the platform is Homogeneous, this period is equal to $\frac{w}{|J|.s}$, which is the minimum period obtained by replicating the same stage (or interval of stages) onto the same set of processors.
+Since the platform is Homogeneous, this period is equal to $\frac{w}{|J|.s}$ , which is the minimum period obtained by replicating the same stage (or interval of stages) onto the same set of processors.

-Any optimal mapping containing data-parallel stages can thus be transformed into a mapping which only contains replication.
+Any optimal mapping containing data-parallel stages can thus be transformed into a mapping which only contains replication. $\Box$

-Lemma 2.
-There exists an optimal mapping which minimizes the latency without replicating stages.
+Lemma 2 There exists an optimal mapping which minimizes the latency without replicating stages.

-Proof.
-Replicating a stage does not reduce the latency but only the period, since the latency is still the time required for an input to be processed by the slowest processor enrolled in the replication.
+Proof Replicating a stage does not reduce the latency but only the period, since the latency is still the time required for an input to be processed by the slowest processor enrolled in the replication.

-We can thus transform any optimal mapping which minimizes the latency by a new one realizing the same latency just by removing the extra processors assigned to any replicated stage.
+We can thus transform any optimal mapping which minimizes the latency by a new one realizing the same latency just by removing the extra processors assigned to any replicated stage. $\Box$